Skip to content

 Critical Files

-• apps/web-client/src/components/studio/Studio.tsx: The core mind map canvas implementation.
+• apps/web-client/src/modules/studio/components/Studio.tsx: The core mind map canvas implementation.
 Handle with care.
-Complex logic for drag/drop, panning, zooming, and node rendering resides here.
+Complex logic for drag/drop, panning, zooming, reparenting, and node rendering resides here.

 Agent Behavior Guidelines